Khalmade/khalmade/README.md

 ## 👋 Hi there, I'm Khalil!

-📝 **I’m a Chemical Engineering graduate passionate about using engineering and AI to design sustainable, affordable, and community-owned energy systems for Africa.**
+📝 **I’m a Chemical Engineer applying data, technology and sustainabile design to build affordable and community-owned energy systems for Africa.**

 ---